Get involved!

 Where is LANDED HQ?

 We are based in King Street Wishaw, which is a few minutes’ walk from Wishaw Main Street.
 If you will be using public transport to get to HQ, staff will help you work out the best route from where you live.
-We can give you a note of bus/train times too!
+We encourage independent travel to get here so we will ask you to make your way here and we will reimburse your travel expenses.
+We will provide transport to ensure you get home safely at the end of the evening.

 What’s in it for me?